LoRA-Composer: Leveraging Low-Rank Adaptation for Multi-Concept Customization in Training-Free Diffusion Models: Experiments

 \subsection{Quantitative Results}

-As detailed in \cref{tab:eval_simple}, our LoRA-Composer surpasses prior techniques in image similarity, showcasing its effectiveness across both anime and realistic styles.
+As detailed in \cref{tab:eval_simple}, our LoRA-Composer surpasses prior methods in image similarity, showcasing its effectiveness across both anime and realistic styles.
 Conversely, inpainting-based methods such as Anydoor and Paint by Example exhibit higher text similarity.
 This is because these methods specialize in inserting subjects into user-defined locations through reference images, focusing more on aligning with textual descriptions.
 Our method achieves significant improvements over Cones2, thanks to the efficacy of our LoRA-Composer block.
-These data illustrate that our method excel in precisely drawing out target concepts.

 To ensure fairness in our comparison, we established two settings: one without using image-based conditions and another incorporating them (indicated by *).
 Our method consistently outperforms in both scenarios.
 We observed that image-based conditions play a crucial role in Mix-of-Show.
 Without these conditions, it faces severe drops in both image and textual similarity.
 In contrast, LoRA-Composer exhibits enhanced robustness and gains further advantage from image-based conditions, offering increased convenience to users.